huntforhomesaz/cleanout2closing-site/content/geo/az-green-valley.md

 ## Next step if you are dealing with a Green Valley property

-If you are staring at a Green Valley home and wondering how to get from â€œas it sits todayâ€ to â€œsold and documented,â€ you do not have to map it alone.
+If you are staring at a Green Valley home and wondering how to get from "as it sits today" to "sold and documented," you do not have to map it alone.

 From here, you can: